 This award is presented at MACPO's Support Staff Conference.
 To nominate a support staff personnel who you believe is deserving please complete the nomination form below and email to email@example.com.

-Nomination period for the Spotlight Award is now CLOSED.
+Nomination period for the Spotlight Award is now OPEN.

 The nomination form can be found here: